 The fans were going to see Madrid in action, but the players were going to compete against them, and Djan made sure his boys never lost sight of this.
 He put in place an intensive selection and training program ahead of the game, an effort that made no secret of one fact: He didn’t want the Black Stars to hide behind the banner of a friendly to disgrace themselves.

 Past form was rubbished: no national star was going to make the team based on reputation.
 To access the room of selection, everyone was going to go through the audition door, a justify-your-inclusion session spread over a series of trial matches that Djan dubbed Soccer Maneuvers.

-Well, everyone except people like Dogo Moro or Kumasi Cornerstones’ excellent central midfielder Joe Aikins – a duo whose withdrawal from Republikans, in Djan’s stern books, meant they had appended their signature on a restraining order preventing them from coming within any distance of the Black Stars.
+Well, everyone except people like Dogo Moro or Kumasi Cornerstones’ midfielder Joe Aikins – a duo whose withdrawal from Republikans, in Djan’s stern books, meant they had appended their signature on a restraining order preventing them from coming within any distance of the Black Stars.

 After the Maneuvers, 21 players were selected into camp, under the guidance of national coach C.K Gyamfi, Ashanti Regional coach Kwame Appiah and the COS Technical Advisor Josef Ember.
 From this lot, two teams were formed: the first, named Possibles, comprised of the top players tipped by many to start against Madrid, while the second, named Rest of Ghana, was made up of fringe players.

 Both teams were pitched against each other in a training game that was billed to last 110 minutes instead of the usual 90 - a deliberate move geared towards building the stamina of the boys.
 The COS was approaching a friendly game with the preparation of a World Cup final.